Dear Fellow Travelers & Friends:

 Best hotel you have ever stayed at?
 Oriental, Bangkok.
 They anticipate your needs—well.

 Favorite pizza toppings?
 Mushrooms, onions and pepperoni.
-Crispy please.
+Crispy, please.

-Night owl or morning person?
+Night owl or morning lark-type?
 Night owl.

 Which celebrity would you let your spouse have a “one-night-only-hall-pass-date” with?
 Hmmm…you’d have to ask her.
 What about me?